List of creation myths

-A creation myth (or creation story) is a cultural, religious or traditional myth which attempts to describe the earliest beginnings of the present world.
+A creation myth (or creation story) is a traditional myth which attempts to describe the earliest beginnings of the present world.
 Creation myths are the most common form of myth, usually developing first in oral traditions, and are found throughout human culture.
 A creation myth is usually regarded by those who subscribe to it as conveying profound truths, though not necessarily in a historical or literal sense.
 They are commonly, though not always, considered cosmogonical myths, that is, they describe the ordering of the cosmos from a state of chaos or amorphousness.